The Alps as well as the Julian, and the Dinaric Alps

 The Alps have a small but growing population of all of the 3 big predators of Europe wolf, bears and lynx.
 As in other parts of Europe there ride has been bumpy, however they appear to now be starting to do far better.
 Mountain ranges such as this, can often supply a last refuge of various wildlife due to the difficulty of hunters and Poachers from getting into the mountains often enough to eradicate them completely.
 A large mountain range like this which struggles so many countries can provide highways between different countries to allow the animals to recolonize.

 There are currently about 100 wolves, split between the French and Italian Alps, with around 40 on the German side.
 It is thought that eight have crossed the border into Switzerland, though most of these are individuals so it is not thought there have been many successful raising of young.
+A Swiss wolf protection group estimates that there are now 300 wolf packs roaming the Alps.
+Now given the number of countries that it covers, this is not a high number, though it does suggest that recovery is well on its way.

 There is a population of about 30-40 bears in the Italian Alps, though these are sparsely populated, and continue through the Apennine mountain range along the center of Italy (it is thought that there are around 60 of these bears in total).
 Lynx spread throughout parts of the Alps there are areas where they are not present.
 There is a good number in the west Alps where they are thought to be spreading nicely.
 Also exist in the east, in places like northern Croatia.